vsthepen/Maven-Toys---Sales-Analysis-Report-Development-Project/README.md

 Once the transformation was complete, I clicked *"Close and Apply"* to load the data into Power BI.

 ### Modeling
 In the Model View, I reviewed the automatic relationships created by Power BI between the tables to ensure they aligned with the data structure.

+The result of these relationships between the fact and dimension tables was a **snowflake schema**.

 ![image](https://github.com/user-attachments/assets/563b75f9-acc0-46b6-9ed1-4b883bb29e9c)